syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 ### Supported Tags

-The following are the list of tags supported in addition to HTML String.
+The following are the list of tags supported in addition to HTML string.

 * \<p></p>				- Defines a paragraph
 * \<font></font>		- Defines font, color and size of text